-A great dish at any time, sweet, nourishing and comforting, and especially good for the South Indian Thai Pongal Festival in January.
-A mixture of rice and mung dal sweetened with jaggery, it is a worming and comforting dish.
+A great dish at any time, sweet, nourishing and comforting, and especially good for the South Indian Thai Pongal Festival and similar festivals in other parts of India, in January.
+A mixture of rice and mung dal sweetened with jaggery, it is a warming and comforting dish.

 Sweet Mung Dal Kitchadi